Moving Abroad – The Ultimate Guide

 Here is a list of actions you may want to take in the weeks building up to your house move.
 This was provided by checklist.com.

 Assuming your move is agreed, an early step is to hire a suitable moving company to deal with your possessions.
 Sell or store your car if you are moving abroad, and arrange for your post to be redirected.
 It’s best to put together personal records and important paperwork into a secure file for travel.
 You’ll need to arrange for any current prescriptions to continue to ensure you have an adequate supply of any medicines whilst travelling.
+After all, it’s better to be safe.

 Pay all the bills at your address, and re-direct or cancel any unecessary subscriptions.
 You’ll also need to make sure any direct debits are stopped if you are moving abroad unless of course these need to continue.
 You’ll need to arrange home insurance for your new permanent home.
 And if you don’t have a new house to move into immediately, then you’ll need to sort out temporary accommodation.

 A full list of house move tips is available on the checklist.com website.
 It’s worth using something like this to ease the stresses of a big move particularly if you’re going to relocate for jobs.
-If you’re moving abroad, the ExpatFocus website has some tips on preparing your family and friends for this news.
+If you’re moving abroad, the ExpatFocus website also has some handy tips on preparing your family and friends for this news.

 Reducing the hassle to relocate for jobs